HD PVR Rocket: carry a personal HD video recorder in your pocket!

-New feature!
-Now stream your game play with the Rocket
+Stream your gameplay with the Rocket

-The latest version of Hauppauge Capture now provides streaming support for the Rocket with the best gaming services: Twitch and YouTube.
+Hauppauge Capture now provides streaming support for the Rocket with the best gaming services: Twitch and YouTube.
 Stream your game play live to hundreds or thousands of fans!

 Amazing HD audio and video quality